In this tutorial, we'll have a close look at all the available options to convert a video to a GIF animation, and how to optimize its file size.

 Here are the options for choosing color reduction:

 - Perceptual to create a custom color table by giving priority to colors for which the human eye has greater sensitivity.

 - Selective to create a color table similar to the Perceptual color table, but favoring broad areas of color and the preservation of web colors.
 This color table usually produces images with the greatest color integrity.
 (Selective is the default choice.)

 - Adaptive to create a custom color table by sampling colors from the spectrum appearing most commonly in the image.
 For example, an image with only shades of green and blue produces a color table made primarily of greens and blues.
 Most images concentrate colors in particular areas of the spectrum.

 - Web Snap is used to help prevent dithering in a browser.
-It is done by snapping some of the colours to Web-safe colours.
-The more Web-safe colours present in a GIF, the less browser dithering will result.
-A value of 0% won't change any colours while a value of 100% will change all the colours in the image to Web-safe.
+It's done by snapping some of the colors to web-safe colors.
+The more web-safe colors present in a GIF, the less browser dithering will result.
+A value of 0% won't change any colors, while a value of 100% will change all the colors in the image to web-safe.

-- Lossy compression discards visual information, which can reduce the file size.
+- Lossy compression discards visual information, which can compress the GIF file size.

 - If the image contains Transparency, select Transparency to preserve transparent pixels; deselect Transparency to fill fully and partially transparent pixels with the matte color.

 - Interlaced GIF files are loaded in a browser in a few passes (like progressive JPEGs).

 9. How to Compare the Original and Optimized Version of the GIF File